xlc-dev/fssg/README.md

 # fssg - Fast, Simple Static Site Generator

-## Description

 fssg is a lightweight and fast static site generator written in POSIX-compliant shell script.
-It converts Markdown files to HTML, applies a template, processes includes and conditionals in HTML files, hoists `<style>` and `<script>` blocks, and copies static assets to a `dist` directory.
+It converts Markdown files to HTML, applies a template, processes includes and conditionals in HTML files, hoists `<style>` and `<script>` blocks, copies static assets, and produces a `dist` directory with the generated site.
 It's designed to be simple, fast, and easy to use for generating static websites.

 ## Features